sarahmasu/Capstone-project-19/README.md

 ![Screenshot of Menu window](/Images/Menu.PNG)

 ### 2.1.
 Registering new users <a name="reg_users"></a>
-This function is only available to admin only.
-When you choose to register a new user, you will prompted to enter the new user's username and password.
-Once you confirmed their password, the program will open the user.txt file and write the new user and the password to the file, otherwise it will loop until admin ensures the password and the confirm password is the same.
-The same applies if admin enters nothing when prompted to enter a password.
+This function is available only to admins.
+When you choose to register a new user, you will be prompted to enter the new user's username and password.
+Once you confirm their password, the program will open the user.txt file and write the new user and the password to it.
+Otherwise, it will loop until the admin ensures that the password and the confirmation password are the same.
+The same applies if the admin enters nothing when prompted to enter a password.

 ![Screenshot of Register window](/Images/Register_menu.PNG)

 ### 2.2.
 Adding a task <a name="add_tasks"></a>
-When you choose to add a task, the program will open the tasks.txt file, then prompt the user to enter the title of the task, the task description, when the task is due,and  who they wish to assign the task to.
+When you choose to add a task, the program will open the tasks.txt file, then prompt the user to enter the title of the task, the task description, when the task is due, and  who they wish to assign the task to.
 The date the task was added will be the current date, and the task will be defaulted to incomplete.
 All the information will be written to the file.

 ![Screenshot of Add task window](/Images/Add_task_menu.PNG)